kotaro-osaka/coding_notes/setup-tauri-nextjs-monorepo.md

 > [!info]
-> Avoid sharing whole monorepo with webhost by setting up a filtered deployment branch
+> Avoid sharing whole monorepo with webhost by setting up a **filtered deployment branch**
-> 1.
+> Prune with turbo script to create a folder including the bare minimum of `apps/web`